kirlf/CSP/The Mathematical Modeling of Devices and Systems/Task1.md

 2. Use the official MATLAB documentation from MathWorks.com (and Google) to obtain information about this programming language.

+3. Use the official NumPy documentation from https://numpy.org/doc/stable/ to obtain more information about this library.

-2. Use MatLab or Octave (e.g. https://octave-online.net/) to run the code.
+4. You can use also Octave (e.g. https://octave-online.net/) to run MATLAB code.